Lesson 1 of6

 HOW DO I READ IT?

-The book of Zephaniah employs standard styles of prophetic speech.
+The Book of Zephaniah employs standard styles of prophetic speech.
 The announcement of judgment that opens the book can only evoke repentance, though without the repentant being promised deliverance (see the “perhaps” in 2:3).
-The book assumes a communal context; the guilty, the less guilty, and the innocent are not differentiated in the destruction that is announced and to be experienced.
-A gracious future, if it is to exist at all, is on the other side of the destruction of the community and is God’s act of transforming the community into a faithful community.
+As a rule, the book assumes a communal scope of guilt and judgment.
+A gracious future, if it is to exist at all, is on the other side of the destruction of the community and is God’s act of transforming the community into a faithful one.
 To read in concert with the book (that is, to be addressed by the book), contemporary readers need to step outside of an individualistic understanding of guilt, innocence, and grace, recognizing themselves as part of a larger social matrix in which the acts of each affect all.
+It can be tempting for Christian readers of the Old Testament to point to Christ as the answer to any difficulty in its pages, but Zephaniah has its own movement through judgment to joy and hope.
+This judgment is real, profound, and sweeping but it does not get the final word in life with God–joy and comfort found in God’s work to renew and restore does.